-How you benefit:
+How You Benefit:

-By giving grain directly to the Community Foundation, you exclude the sale of the cash crop from income and deduct the cost of growing the crop on tax return (in year paid).
+By donating a gift of grain directly to the Community Foundation, you exclude the sale of the grain from your farm income, which can result in triple tax savings.
+Plus, you may be able to deduct the cost of growing the crop in the year the expense occurred.